Assad's forces kill 85 in Damascus suburb, activists say

 Video footage taken by activists showed three bodies of young men lying next to each other and apparently hit by bullets, and bodies in what they described as a makeshift clinic, two of which hit in the face.

-In a pattern seen in other towns and neighborhoods overrun by Assad's forces, activists said shops in Jdeidet al Fadel were looted and torched.
+In a pattern seen in other towns and neighbourhoods overrun by Assad's forces, activists said shops in Jdeidet al Fadel were looted and torched.

 Assad's forces have been accused of massacring hundreds of Sunni in areas they stormed in Hama and Homs provinces and Damascus suburbs, while international rights groups say rebel forces have also committed atrocities, although on a smaller scale.